LanceMcCarthy/DevOpsExamples/src/Kendo/vue-demo/README.md

 These demos show how you can activate your Kendo license in a CI-CD pipeline.

-> REQUIREMENT! - Before you can use any of the options below, you must have installed `npm install --save @progress/kendo-licensing` to the application.
-Please carefully follow the first steps in the [UI for React My License documentation](https://www.telerik.com/kendo-react-ui/my-license/) instructions.
+> REQUIREMENT - Before you can use any of the options below, you must have installed `npm install --save @progress/kendo-licensing` to the application.
+Please carefully follow the first steps in the [UI for Vue My License documentation](https://www.telerik.com/kendo-vue-ui/components/my-license/) instructions.

 ## Option 1 - GitHub Actions

- Follow the YAML in our [GitHub Actions YAML Example](https://www.telerik.com/kendo-react-ui/my-license/#toc-github-actions) documentation..
-You can see the working example in this repository's workflow here [main_build-react.yml](https://github.com/LanceMcCarthy/DevOpsExamples/blob/main/.github/workflows/main_build-react.yml).
+ Follow the YAML in our [GitHub Actions YAML Example](https://www.telerik.com/kendo-vue-ui/my-license/#toc-github-actions) documentation..
+You can see the working example in this repository's workflow here [main_build-vue.yml](https://github.com/LanceMcCarthy/DevOpsExamples/blob/main/.github/workflows/main_build-vue.yml).

 Important, make sure you've already added the secret to your repo.